stck/ymawky/README.md

 ![ymawky](ymawky.png)

-# Ymawky -- *web server in ARM assembly*
+# *ymawky* -- web server in ARM assembly
-This is *ymawky*, a web server written entirely in ARM64 assembly. *ymawky* is a syscall-only, no libc, fork-per-connection web server written by hand.
-While it is developed for MacOS, I've tried to make it as portable as possible -- *however*, it's likely you will still need to make some (hopefully minor) tweaks to get this to run on Linux/other Unix systems.
+This is *ymawky* (yuh maw kee), a web server written entirely in ARM64 assembly. ymawky is a syscall-only, no libc, fork-per-connection web server written by hand.
+While it is developed for MacOS, I've tried to make it as portable as possible -- *however*, it's likely you will still need to make some ~~(hopefully minor)~~ Significant tweaks to get this to run on Linux/other Unix systems.
 See [Implementation Notes](#implementation-notes) for more details.

 ## Building
 Requires Xcode Command Line Tools.
-Install with `xcode-select --install`.
-*ymawky* only runs on apple silicon (arm64).
+Install with `xcode-select --install`. ymawky only runs on apple silicon (arm64).

 Run `make` to build.
 Ensure there is a `www/` directory next to the `ymawky` executable.
 That's the document root where `ymawky` searches for files.